One Dish Pork Chops and Rice

 Even though I no longer go to an office for eight hours a day, I still sometimes wonder where the time went at the end of the day.
 And just like everyone else, I still have to find time to make dinner.

-And just because I write about food all day that doesn’t mean I prepare elaborate meals all the time.
+And just because I write about food all day, that doesn’t mean I prepare elaborate meals every night.
 Wrong!
 I love having easy-to-prepare, tasty, satisfying recipes that I can count on for busy days.

-Some of my favorite recipes to make for weeknight dinners are one-dish meals like this One Dish Pork Chops and Rice.
+Some of my favorite things to make for weeknight dinners are one-dish meals like this One Dish Pork Chops and Rice recipe.
 They make meal planning so easy!

 Like most, this one contains a protein, a starch, and veggies all in one pot.
 Fewer pans to wash is always a good thing, right?